Via Lucas Crespo.

 Memo to myself: https://share.glasp.co/kei/?p=7ffcdf2b7e7a2471cb52

-Carl Baker about 1 year ago
+Carl Baker over 1 year ago

 Finally an answer to how to make retirement meaningful and fun.
 I started writing a year ago to share some of the things I’d learned about over my career.
 I’ve only shared with friends but they have been so receptive.
 40 years ago, I told my mentor I wanted to be a writer someday but living life got in the way.
 Time to make that dream the major focus.
 Thank you.

-David Roseberry 12 months ago
+David Roseberry over 1 year ago

 @carlbaker Are you writing about this?
 I'd follow you.

-@peteloaf about 1 year ago
+@peteloaf over 1 year ago

 Excellent Article.